Jammicus/Miscellaneous/Book_Summaries/ThePragmaticProgrammer.md

 	* o(n^3) = Cubic
 	* o(C^N) Exponential

-## Common Sense Extimation
+## Common Sense Estimation

 * Can estimate the order of many algorithms using common sense
 * Simple loops = o(n)
 * Nested Loops  = o(N x M)
 * Binary Chop = o(log(n))
 * Divide and Conquer = o (n log (n))
-* Combinatoric(perutations of things) = Very slow
+* Combinatoric(permutations of things) = Very slow

 * You should test your estimates!

 ## When You Should Refactor

-* Dupication - You've found violations of the DRY principle
+* Duplication - You've found violations of the DRY principle
 * Nonorthogonal design - You've discovered some code or design that oculd be made more orthogonal
-* Outdated Knowledge - Things change, requirments drift
+* Outdated Knowledge - Things change, requirements drift
 * Performance - Bad performance

 * You should refactor early and often